Event-Driven Video Generation: Appendix

 \paragraph{EVD-full (highest performance).} This variant fine-tunes the full DiT-30B weights jointly with the event modules.
 Although this is the most expensive option, it produces the strongest and most reliable gains on EVD-Bench, particularly for: (i) precise interaction outcomes (spatial accuracy), (ii) stable post-contact settling (contact stability), and (iii) ``event realization'' failures where the baseline skips the visible interaction.

 \paragraph{What we report at 30B.} Unless otherwise stated, our main 30B results use \textbf{EVD-full} with: (a) dense event field \(e_t \in \mathbb{R}^{N\times C_e}\), (b) input-level event injection (Eq.~\eqref{eq:event_add}), (c) a lightweight event head (Eq.~\eqref{eq:event_head}), and (d) event-driven sampling with early-step emphasis (Sec.~\ref{app:inference}).
-This choice yields the best trade-off between stability and performance at scale, while keeping architectural changes minimal.
+This is the setting used for the main 30B numbers because it gave the best stability/performance trade-off in our runs, while still leaving the main architecture intact.